9sako6/imgcmp/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Then, you will receive a pull request with optimized images after your pull request.
+Then, you will receive a pull request with optimized images every Monday at 0:00.

 ## Configuration